 CNPS solicits information about proposed changes to the CNPS Inventory as part of its review process.
 The CNPS Rare Plant Program encourages anyone who has knowledge about native plants, particularly rare plants, to contribute their comments/data as a Rare Plant Status Reviewer via the Rare Plant Status Review Forum.

 In order to join a Regional Plant Status Review Group and/or become a member of the Rare Plant Status Review Forum, please fill out and submit the Rare Plant Status Reviewer form to Aaron E. Sims (firstname.lastname@example.org).

 If you feel you might qualify as a reviewer, but are not able to fill out and/or submit this form, please contact Aaron E. Sims (email@example.com) for more information on how to become involved.

 How to join the forum

-- Click on the “Register” link on the top, left side of the screen.
+- Click on the “Register” link on the top of the page.

 - Fill in the fields on the registration form, choose your preferences and submit.
 Please choose a username that contains your name (e.g. joe smith, joesmith95814, etc.)

 - After registering, email your Username and a filled out copy of the reviewer form to firstname.lastname@example.org.